 12.1 As part of your membership benefits, you may contact the Free Speech Union to request assistance and support if you believe that the manner in which you’ve exercised your legal right to free speech has caused you negative consequences.
-The Free Speech Union is not able to take on all matters referred to it , so any assistance and support will be provided at the discretion of The Free Speech Union.
-Any communications and correspondence between you and the Free Speech Union or our case workers or advisors contains general information about the law and legal practice and is not legal advice and should not be treated as such.
+The Free Speech Union is not able to take on all matters referred to it, so any assistance and support will be provided at the discretion of the Free Speech Union.
+Any communications and correspondence under these Terms between you and the Free Speech Union or our case workers or advisors contains general information about the law and legal practice and is not legal advice and should not be treated as such.

-12.2 Whilst the Free Speech Union takes all reasonable care to ensure that the information, suggestions and advice we, our case workers, employees, contractors and advisors give to you is accurate, we give no warranty or representation that the legal information, suggestions or advice we give to you is complete or free from errors or inaccuracies.
+12.3 Whilst the Free Speech Union takes all reasonable care to ensure that the information, suggestions and advice we, our case workers, employees, contractors and advisors give to you is accurate, we give no warranty or representation that the suggestions, advice or legal information we give to you is complete or free from errors or inaccuracies.

 13. Rules about any Content you post on the Website

-13.1 In this clause, “your content” means any messages or posts you send or publish on the website.
+13.1 In this Section, “your content” means any messages or posts you send or publish on the website.